jaiswalprakash/nodejs-s3-api/README.md

 ### create Buckets

-To create a bucket, send a POST request to `/buckets/:bucketName`.
+To create a bucket, send a POST request to `/bucket/:bucketName`.
 ### List Buckets

 To list the available buckets, send a GET request to `/buckets`.
 The response will be a JSON array of bucket names.

 ### List Objects

-To list the objects in a bucket, send a GET request to `/buckets/:bucket`.
-Replace `:bucket` with the name of the bucket you want to list.
-The response will be a JSON array of object keys.
+To list the objects in a bucket, send a GET request to `/objects/:bucketName`.
+Replace `:bucketName` with the name of the bucket you want to list.
+The response will be a JSON array of object names.

 ### Get Object

-To get the contents of an object, send a GET request to `/buckets/:bucket/:name`.
-Replace `:bucket` with the name of the bucket and `:name` with the name of the object you want to retrieve.
+To get the contents of an object, send a GET request to `/objects/:bucketName/:ObjectName`.
+Replace `:bucketName` with the name of the bucket and `:ObjectName` with the name of the object you want to retrieve.
 The response will be the contents of the object.

 ### Put Object

-To upload a new object, send a POST request to `/buckets/:bucket/:name`, where `:bucket` is the name of the bucket and `:name` is the name of the object you want to upload.
+To upload a new object, send a POST request to `/objects/:bucketName/:ObjectName`, where `:bucketName` is the name of the bucket and `:ObjectName` is the name of the object you want to upload.
 Include the object data as a binary file upload in the request body.
 The response will be a success message if the object is uploaded successfully.

 ### Delete Object

-To delete an object, send a DELETE request to `/buckets/:bucket/:name`, where `:bucket` is the name of the bucket and `:name` is the name of the object you want to delete.
+To delete an object, send a DELETE request to `/objects/:bucketName/:ObjectName`, where `:bucketName` is the name of the bucket and `:ObjectName` is the name of the object you want to delete.
 The response will be a success message if the object is deleted successfully.

+### Put Objects

+To upload multiple  new object, send a POST request to `/objects/:bucketName`, where `:bucketName` is the name of the bucket .
+Include the object data as a binary file upload in the request body.
+The response will be a success message if the object is uploaded successfully.